MicrosoftDocs/sql-docs/docs/relational-databases/security/dynamic-data-masking.md

  where the number in DiscountCode is random for every query result.

-### Adding or Editing a Mask on an Existing Column
+### Adding or editing a mask on an existing column
  Use the **ALTER TABLE** statement to add a mask to an existing column in the table, or to edit the mask on that column.
 The following example adds a masking function to the `LastName` column: